Snellville, Georgia: City land swap

-As preparation for the swap began, the city hit a snag in June 2001 when it was revealed that there was a possibility of perchloroethylene soil contamination from an old dry cleaner site in the Oakland Village Shopping Center.
+As preparation for the swap began, the city hit a snag in June 2001, when a possibility arose of perchloroethylene soil contamination from an old dry cleaner site in the Oakland Village Shopping Center.
 The Georgia Department of Natural Resources Environmental Protection Division responded that even in the event of contamination, a clean-up may not be required if no one lives close enough to the site or no one is using the ground water in the area.
 The city did discover the use of a well by a private citizen within a one-mile (1.6 km) radius of the site.
 This citizen, Harold "Cotton" Willams, refused a $25,000 deal from the Methodist Church to cap the well.
 In response, the city began exploring a local ordinance banning the construction of new wells and closing any existing ones.
 The city council voted on June 25 to adopt the ordinance but still allow the use of the well for irrigation.
 The city council also decided to include the realignment of Oak Road and Henry Clower Boulevard at U.S. 78 in the land swap project.

-In July 2001 the land swap hit another snag.
-A lawyer representing the Nash Family of Snellville filed a lawsuit claiming the city could not trade one of the parcels because the city didn't own it.
+In July 2001, the land swap hit another snag.
+A lawyer representing the Nash family of Snellville filed a lawsuit claiming the city could not trade one of the parcels because the city did not own it.
 The Nash family contended it owned the approximately 1 acre tract and the unused building sitting on it.
 In 1935, Horace J. Nash deeded the building to the Georgia Rural Rehabilitation Corporation for use as a vocational center.
 The building was used to train unemployed workers during and after the Great Depression.
 Later, the city used the site for a jail, a senior center and an agricultural building.
 Most recently, the building housed Recorder's Court.
 Attorney Bill Crecelius said the Nash family had let Snellville use the building for decades without complaint.
 This issue was resolved when the city presented documents verifying its ownership of the title to the building as well as title insurance.